-As an editor and sound-designer in the field of contemporary music Phil Legard worked for ten years with Tonality Systems Press, the publishing and public-engagement partner to Tonality Systems, developers of the music programming language Symbolic Composer.
+Phil’s background is in experimental music, particularly in the fields of generative and algorithmic composition.
+As an editor, producer and technologist in the field of contemporary classical music Phil Legard worked for ten years with Nigel Morgan and Tonality Systems Press, the publishing and public-engagement partner to Tonality Systems, developers of the music programming language Symbolic Composer.

-His interests in the generative processes underlying both composition and improvisation embrace a wider awareness of the compositional or performative act of music and its relation to our own environment.
+His interests in the generative processes underlying both composition and improvisation embrace a wider awareness of the compositional and performative act of music and its relation to our own environment.
 This has led to a number of solo and collaborative multi-disciplinary works involving sonic art, oral history, folklore and research into the implications of ontology and phenomenology on both place perception and artistic curation.

-- Composition Techniques
+- Composition Skills

 - Spatial Audio

 - Music Production Project